haile12345/API/README.md

 # API
-# let make python fuzzer today !!
+### let make python fuzzer today !!

 What i will do is just do some directory brutforce with Python !!

-'''shell
+'''bash
   python -m pip install requests
 '''
-'''shell
+'''bash
     python dir_brutforce.py -f sample.txt -u http://localhost/fuzz
 '''
 so create whatever wordlist and play with code